ZhuangLab/storm-analysis/storm_analysis/multi_plane/README.txt

 8. Normalize PSFs relative to each other using multi_plane/normalize_psfs.py.

+9. (Optional) check plane z offsets using multi_plane/check_plane_offsets.py.
+   If the offsets are not well centered it can be adjusted using the --deltaz argument to spliner/offset_to_z.py and restarting at step 6.

-9. Create splines for each plane using spliner/psf_to_spline.py.
+10. Create splines for each plane using spliner/psf_to_spline.py.
 Spline size ~20.

-10. Create XML with multi_plane analysis parameters.
+11. Create XML with multi_plane analysis parameters.
 Use a value of 1 for independent_heights for multi-color analysis.

-11. Calculate weights for parameters as a function of plane and z using multi_plane/plane_weighting.py.
+12. Calculate weights for parameters as a function of plane and z using multi_plane/plane_weighting.py.

-12. Determine frame offsets between movies from different cameras (if any) using multi_plane/find_offsets.py

 13. Acquire movie(s) of the sample of interest.

+14. Determine frame offsets between movies from different cameras (if any) using multi_plane/find_offsets.py

-14. Perform multi-plane analysis with multi_plane/multi_plane.py.
+15. Perform multi-plane analysis with multi_plane/multi_plane.py.

 (Perform the following additional steps for multi-color analysis only).

-15. Create file with height information from each channel using multiplane/batch_heights.

-15. Create files with the tracking information from channel 0 and the localization information from channel N using multi_plane/copy_tracking.py.

-16. Average linked localizations together for channels 1+ using sa_utilities/avemlist_c.py.
-This result should already exist for channel 0 if the analysis was run in the standard fashion.

-17. Create file with height information from each channel using multiplane/merge_heights.py.
+16. Create files with height information from each channel using multi_plane/batch_heights.

+17. Create a localization file with the z value replaced by the first moment of the signal (height) as a function of the color channel with multi_plane/ch_mean_as_z.py.

-18. Create localization file categorized by color using ..
+18. Create a codebook for k-means classification of localizations using multi_plane/kmeans_measure_codebook.py.

+19. Categorize localizations with a codebook using multi_plane/kmeans_classifier.py

+Also:

+1. For multi-color measurements it may be helpful to have data from relatively sparse single color antibodies.
+This is useful for creating a codebook for k-means classification as well as developing some sense of the amount of cross-talk between channels.

+2. If you need to merge the results from multiple movies you can do this with sa_utilities/align_and_merges.py (corrects for x,y,z offsets), or sa_utilities/merge_bin.py (does not correct for x,y,z offset).